Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: Conclusion

 \section{Conclusion}

-In this work we have systematically studied stability and dynamics of quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in presence of optical lattices.
-Based on variational analysis, we have found an effective potential for the width and shown that the optimum width (i.e, corresponding to the minimum of the potential) of QD increases with the increase of dipole-dipole interaction.
-The QD with optimum width satisfied the famous Vakhitov-Kolokolov criterion and thus linearly stable.
+In this work we have systematically studied stability and dynamics of quantum droplets (QDs) in dipolar quasi-one-dimensional Bose-Einstein condensates in presence of optical lattices.
+Based on variational analysis, we have found an effective potential for the width and shown that the optimum width (corresponding to the minimum of the potential) of QD increases with the increase of dipole-dipole interaction.
+The QD with optimum width satisfies the famous Vakhitov-Kolokolov criterion of linearly stability.
 The width of a stable QD oscillates with time and the amplitude of oscillation decreases with the increase of dipole-dipole interaction.

-In presence of optical lattices, the QD faces an effective potential and the minimum of the potential depends on width of the QD.
+In presence of optical lattices, the effective potential gets changed and results a change of optimal width of a QD.
 We have shown that the QD can be linear stable for proper choices of lattice and interaction parameters.
 Interestingly, width of a stable QD oscillates with time quasi-periodically.
+The frequency of oscillation depends sensitively on the wavenumber of the lattice potential.
 However, its position oscillates periodically about the minimum of the lattice.
-The frequency of oscillation depends sensitively on the wavenumber of the lattice potential.
+We have examined through numerical simulation that the QDs can be stable during evolution both in presence and absence of optical lattices.